Personal Injury

 One of the most frequently reported injuries in motor vehicle accidents is whiplash, especially in rear-end collisions.
 Whiplash occurs when the neck and head are suddenly forced backward and then forward, causing strain on the neck’s muscles and ligaments.

 Symptoms may not appear immediately and can include neck pain, stiffness, headaches, and dizziness.
-Without proper treatment, whiplash can lead to chronic pain and long-term mobility issues.
+Without proper treatment, whiplash can lead to chronic pain and long-term mobility issues, especially when there is a resulting cervical disc injury.

 2 – Concussions and Traumatic Brain Injuries (TBIs)

 Head injuries, including concussions and traumatic brain injuries (TBIs), are also prevalent in Nebraska car crashes.
-A concussion occurs when a sudden impact or jolt causes the brain to bounce against the skull, leading to cognitive disturbances like confusion, headaches, dizziness, and memory problems.
+A concussion is a TBI and occurs when a sudden impact or jolt causes the brain to bounce against the skull, leading to cognitive disturbances such as confusion, headaches, dizziness, and memory problems.

 3 – Fractures (Broken Bones)